jonas-diete/CV/README.md

 I always plan my projects thoroughly.
 When I started working on a Makers team project developing a social media platform, I used the first day to create a comprehensive design document: I drew database tables, columns and datatypes, how they are linked and the different routes.
 As a team, we then continuously referred and added to this design throughout the project.
 This helped us to maintain consistency amongst the team and saved time later on.
 I adapted the plans when necessary to accomodate unforseen problems and continued planning my code in detail in later programming projects.

 When working as a class teacher for Cypress Primary School in London, I was planning for lessons, activities, support, timings on a daily basis, using a detailed diary.
-I annotated this often with notes throughout the day to inform my planning for the next few days.
 This enabled me to keep a great overview of all the different tasks and ensured my lessons had a great structure.
-I also wrote effective long-term plans with end-of-year goals, exams and performances to ensure I would consistently work towards deadlines and track the progress in my daily teaching.
+I also wrote effective long-term plans with end-of-year goals, exams and performances to ensure I would work consistently towards deadlines and track the progress in my daily teaching.

 ### :rocket: Learning